In this article we talk about the 10 useful pieces of information to know before leaving for Colombia.

 THERE’S NO MORE SEASON MY GOOD LADY!
 Here’s some useful information.

-Assuming that Colombia encompasses virtually every possible landscape you’ll find in Latin America, that’s also the case for its climates!
-Colombia lies almost on the equator of the planet, but has no less than 10 different climates: equatorial, tropical, semi-arid, desert and mountain!
+Starting from the idea that Colombia includes almost all the possible landscapes you can find in Latin America, this is also the case for climates!
+Colombia is located almost on the equator of the planet, but has no less than 10 different climates: equatorial, tropical, semi-arid, desert, mountain paramo…

 Read our post about the weather in Colombia.

-Expect to be cold in Bogotá, and very hot on the Caribbean coast, expect lots of rain and heat on the Pacific coast and in Amazonia, more temperate temperatures in Medellín and in the coffee zone… If you go to the high mountains, you’ll be surprised to see cows grazing at over 4000 m altitude, but temperatures at the summit (5000 m) can drop below zero.
+Expect to be cold in Bogotá, and very hot on the Caribbean coast, expect lots of rain and heat on the Pacific coast and in the Amazon, more temperate temperatures in Medellín and in the coffee zone… If you go to high mountains, cold and rain will inevitably be there at some point, and temperatures at the summit (+5000 m) can drop below zero.

 You’ll rethink your look before you leave